dshuffma-ibm/intern-training-2016/README.md

 ***
 #Demos
-Ok you are done with setup! now get experience.
+Ok you are done with setup!
+Now lets get experience.
 Try each demo in order.
+This is may look like the smallest section but it should take far longer then any other section.
+Take your time here and ping us with questions/concerns/stuckness.

-1. Run through [learn-chaincode](https://github.com/IBM-Blockchain/learn-chaincode) - quick intro into how to write chaincode
+1. Run through [learn-chaincode](https://github.com/IBM-Blockchain/learn-chaincode) - this is a quick intro into how to write chaincode, protip build the chaincode locally before deploying
-1. Run through [marbles tutorial 1](https://github.com/IBM-Blockchain/marbles/blob/master/tutorial_part1.md) - very simple asset trading
+1. Run through [marbles tutorial 1](https://github.com/IBM-Blockchain/marbles/blob/master/tutorial_part1.md) choose the **"Manual Network Setup"** and **"Run Marbles on Local Machine"** - its a very simple asset trading example
-1. Run through [marbles tutorial 2](https://github.com/IBM-Blockchain/marbles/blob/master/tutorial_part2.md) - very simple asset trading++
+1. Run through [marbles tutorial 2](https://github.com/IBM-Blockchain/marbles/blob/master/tutorial_part2.md) - still a very simple asset tradin example

 #Explore the Bluemix IBM Blockchain Service
 The last thing you should see before going off into the wild is the IBM Blockchain Service Dashboard.
-The various tutorials may have pointed you to this at times, but lets fill in any gaps.
+The various tutorials may have pointed you to this at times, but lets fill in any gaps of what it can do.

 1. First login to [Bluemix](https://console.ng.bluemix.net)
 1. Click the "Catalog" link on the top navigation bar